blue-jay/blue-jay.github.io.hugo/content/middleware/index.md

 ## Chaining

-Chaining prevents middleware from stacking up which is hard to read like this:
+The more middleware you use, the more it stacks up like this and makes it hard to read:

 ```go
 return context.ClearHandler(rest.Handler(logrequest.Handler(setUpBanana)))
 ```

-Before [justinas/alice](https://github.com/justinas/alice), a workaround was to use the variable and reassign it multiple times like this:
+Before [justinas/alice](https://github.com/justinas/alice), a workaround was to use a variable and reassign it multiple times like this:

 ```go
 h = setUpBanana(h)